-This advanced qualitative research seminar provides an opportunity for third-year doctoral students, who have elected a qualitative research as their dissertation orientation, to conduct an extensive literature review on their research method, experience the qualitative research process, and develop a workable qualitative research design that can become a foundation for their dissertation proposal.
-For this reason, students are expected to learn independently, evaluate critically reading materials suitable for their dissertation topic, method and design; and explore actively various qualitative data collection and analysis techniques.
+This advanced qualitative research seminar provides an opportunity for third-year doctoral students, who have elected qualitative research as their dissertation orientation, to conduct an extensive literature review on their research method, experience the qualitative research process leading to a publishable article, and develop a workable qualitative research design that can become a foundation for their dissertation proposal.
+For this reason, students are expected to learn independently, evaluate critically reading materials suitable for their dissertation topic, method and design; and explore actively various qualitative data collection and analysis techniques by engaging in practical experiences.
 Students who elect this course are expected to have a clear idea of their dissertation topic and have selected their research method.
 LEAD 740 and LEAD 870 are prerequisites to this course.